-Acceptance, understanding what is happening to my body and accepting that my body will change no matter how much I try to fight it.
-I also reviewed my diet by taking out /reducing stimulants such as coffee and tea, and reduced the amount of red meat I consumed, replacing it with fish and a load more fruit and vegetables.
+Acceptance and understanding.
+Accepting that my body will change no matter how much I try to fight it.
+I also reviewed my diet, removing or reducing stimulants such as coffee and tea.
+I also reduced the amount of red meat I consumed, replacing it with fish and more fruit and vegetables.
 No cakes (mostly).
 And I laugh more.

 What has made the biggest difference?

 Not being hyper self-critical, and pilates for menopause.

 Did you seek any advice from experts, friends or family?